 In short, whilst reservations still remain concerning the impact of the reforms, few critics appear to have advocated any serious alternative to the present reformed system.
 Any suggested changes appear to be more along the lines of tinkering, rather than wholesale change.
 Possible remedies for identified shortcomings have included: amalgamating boards of trustees in order to pool resources, more funded development programmes and advice for struggling boards, more professional advice regarding the appointment of school principals, and the setting up of a formal disputes resolution process for both parents and students.

 Teacher unions remain generally opposed to the reforms.
-The new Zealand Post-Primary Teachers’ Association for instance, tends to regard Tomorrow’s Schools as having been a mistake, resulting in the systematic polarisation of schools along ethnic and socioeconomic lines.
+The new Zealand Post-Primary Teachers’ Association for example, tends to regard Tomorrow’s Schools as having been a mistake, resulting in the systematic polarisation of schools along ethnic and socioeconomic lines.
 Other critics point to the continuing concentration of resources within the centralized state bureaucracy, accompanied by claims that the number of people employed by state education bureaucracies since the 1980s has actually grown rather than diminished.
 The National Government from 2008 has been concerned to implement cost-efficiencies throughout the state sector, including education.
 This has brought criticism from opposition parties, but by 2013 at least, no major political grouping appears to be planning for radical reform of existing educational administrative structures.